-IRS Form 433-B, or Collection Information Statement for Businesses, is normally used when a business owes federal taxes and cannot immediately pay them.
-When a business requests the IRS to allow it to pay taxes according to an installment plan, to temporarily delay paying taxes due to hardship, or to complete an offer in compromise, the IRS will often require the business to complete Form 433-B. The information contained within this form allows a business to provide documentation about its financial situation, and helps the IRS determine the ability of a business to fully pay its taxes.
+IRS Form 433-B, or Collection Information Statement for Businesses, is typically used when a business owes federal taxes and cannot immediately pay them.
+When a company requests the IRS to allow it to pay taxes according to an installment plan, to temporarily delay paying taxes due to hardship, or to complete an offer in compromise, the IRS will often require the business to complete Form 433-B. The information contained within this form allows a company to provide documentation about its financial situation and helps the IRS determine the ability of a business to pay its taxes fully.

 Completing Form 433-B

 Section 1: Business Information